 Since launch, what has worked to attract and retain customers?

 Identifying our target audience and clientele early on has made a big difference.
 It is hard to convince people who are riding the fast fashion wagon because they are simply not interested.
-So in a sense, we were operating in a niche space, with an unfamiliar material and in a market where our products could easily be viewed as ‘just another bag’.
+So in a sense, we were operating in a niche space, with a material that was relatively unfamiliar and in a market where our products could easily be viewed as ‘just another bag’.

 But with people who are sensitive to artisan businesses, sustainability and craft preservation, a 10-minute face to face where we’ve sincerely told our story, has definitely hit home.

 What made us unique was our story and our material.
 We heard from enough people that they loved our products and our mission, and we knew they were the ‘right’ customers.
 They were just not enough in number and we didn't know how to reach more of them.
-After our 2nd show at NY NOW, we were invited by Faire as well as ‘The Little Market’ to be a part of their platform.
+After our 2nd show at NY NOW, we were invited by Faire to be a part of their platform and by ‘The Little Market’ to apply to join.
 We started selling on Faire in June 2019 and got about 11 orders in 6 months.

 Being an entrepreneur is really hard.
 Being a social entrepreneur is even harder.
-After many years in corporate work, it feels so much easier than working in the social sector.
+After many years in corporate work, that feels so much easier than working in the social sector!

 We started using Instagram fairly early and later connected it with Facebook.
 Our Instagram focus has always balanced products, people, processes, and artisan’s lives.
 We have since learned that we need to give a lot more emphasis on the product because that is the biggest draw.